MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/carouselview/populate-data.md

 ## Load data incrementally

-[`CarouselView`](xref:Xamarin.Forms.CarouselView) supports loading data incrementally as users scroll through items.
+[`CarouselView`](xref:Xamarin.Forms.CarouselView) supports incremental data virtualization as the user scrolls.
 This enables scenarios such as asynchronously loading a page of data from a web service, as the user scrolls.
 In addition, the point at which more data is loaded is configurable so that users don't see blank space, or are stopped from scrolling.

 [`CarouselView`](xref:Xamarin.Forms.CarouselView) defines the following properties to control incremental loading of data: